webdevel/tabulous/README.md

 Dynamically updates the filename of the currently focused window in the tab page.
 Eliminates inefficient use of string concatenation operator by using **`printf`** where possible.
 Does not show filename extensions to preserve the amount of tab label space.
+Performs runtime calculation of maximum tab label length and truncates accordingly (Dynamic resizing of tab labels).
+Options are configurable from **`.vimrc`**.
-> In progress: dynamic resizing of tab page labels based on current line column count, configurable options and keyboard shortcuts.
+> In progress: keyboard shortcuts and enhancement of tab label truncation algorithm.

 ---